openwisp/openwisp-controller/docs/user/intro.rst

 provision and configure specific subnets and IP addresses to the devices without the need of manual intervention.

-Refer to :doc:`automatic-provisioning-of-subnets` for more information.
+Refer to :doc:`subnet-division-rules` for more information.